harsh-shukla/Dmel_HiFi_Asm_variation/README.md

 Contains scripts for generating and visualizing synteny dot plots between genome assemblies using `minimap2` and `D-Genies`.

 ### 3_Repeat_identification
-Contains scripts for identifying and masking repetitive elements using `RepeatMasker`.
+Contains scripts for identifying repetitive elements using `RepeatMasker`.
 This directory also includes a FASTA file with the custom sequences (e.g., for Histone, Stellate, and rDNA) that were added to the default Dfam library for our study.

 ### 4_Depth_analysis
 Contains scripts used to calculate per-base read depth.
 This analysis was used throughout the project to validate assembly structure, such as checking for collapsed or expanded regions in tandem arrays.